 The time dependence comes from $B(s)$, whose argument s is a dimensionless coefficient with normalized evolution time $s=t/T$ with total evolution time $T$ such that $s\in [0, 1]$.
-The initial wavefunction $\Psi(0)$ is an equal superposition state in any encoding of the Laplacian.
-In particular, the ground state of $H_{L}$ for binary encoding and BRGC is exactly the same as the transverse Hamiltonian $H^x=\sum_i \sx_i$, which is seen to be the zero-frequency plane wave solution.
+The initial wave function $\Psi(0)$ is an equal superposition state in any encoding of the Laplacian.
+In particular, the ground state of $L$ for binary encoding and BRGC is exactly the same as the transverse Hamiltonian $H^x=\sum_i \sx_i$, which is seen to be the zero-frequency plane-wave solution.
 It follows that adiabatic evolution to $H(1)$ prepares the qubits into the ground state of a given quantum system, which becomes the starting point for a time-dependent Schr\"odinger simulation.

 In~\cite{Kadowaki1998} the authors compare quantum and statistical annealing for the transverse Ising model using three annealing schedules; linear, square root, and the logarithmic form.
-They found that the logarithmic annealing schedule keeps the wavefunction closest to the instantaneous ground state (with the largest overlap).
+They found that the logarithmic annealing schedule keeps the wave function closest to the instantaneous ground state (with the largest overlap).
 In this work, we chose the schedule based on recent developments in understanding adiabatic schedules~\cite{Albash2018,Dong2020}.
-Following Ref.~\cite{Dong2020}, we employ the schedule with vaninishing gradients at the boundary,
+Following Ref.~\cite{Dong2020}, we employ a schedule with vanishing gradients at the boundary,

 for all simulations presented in this work.
 Additional optimizations to the schedule warrant further investigation~\cite{PhysRevX.8.031016, 2020RPPh...83e4401H, doi:10.7566/JPSJ.89.044001}, but are beyond the scope of this work.